pawar-2018/Pawar2018-Emails/README.md

 ### If you have questions you can ask Mica on Slack.
 She is on Slack literally all the time.

-This is the official starter project for Pawar 2018's: [Foundation for Emails](http://foundation.zurb.com/emails), a framework for creating responsive HTML devices that work in any email client.
+This is the official starter project for Pawar 2018's email stack.
+It's based on [Foundation for Emails](http://foundation.zurb.com/emails), a framework for creating responsive HTML devices that work in any email client.
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with [Panini](http://github.com/zurb/panini)
 - Simplified HTML email syntax with [Inky](http://github.com/zurb/inky)